jasonkneen/TiCons-CLI/README.md

 ### Radius
 If you use the `iTunesArtwork@2x` as input for Android and other platforms icons, you might want to round the corners a bit as only iOS does this for you.
 Simply pass a percentage between `0` and `50` to `--radius` (`-r`).
 Seems like `18` is about what it was for iOS6.

+### DefautIcon
+Since Titanium 5.0 you no longer need to provide all required iOS icon sizes.
+A single `DefaultIcon.png` in the root of your project will do.
+In Titanium 5.1 support for Windows was added.
+You can have a platform specific `DefaultIcon-ios.png` or `DefautlIcon-windows.png` as well, since for iOS it needs to be 24-bit (no alpha).

+TiCons will automatically generate the right icons based on the `sdk-version` option.
+It defaults to the SDK version found in your `tiapp.xml` or else the latest.
+If you have only iOS or Windows as the target platforms for your project/TiCons it will add the platform-specific suffix to the filename.

 ## Assets
 The `assets` command is assumes the following directories: